Christian apologetics: Historical and legal evidentialism

-Regarding evidence for the historicity of the Book of Acts, A. N. Sherwin-White states that:

 Moral apologetics

 Moral apologetics states that real moral obligation is a fact.
 Catholic apologist Peter Kreeft said, "We are really, truly, objectively obligated to do good and avoid evil."
 In moral apologetics, the arguments for man's sinfulness and man's need for redemption are stressed.
 Examples of this type of apologetic would be Jonathan Edwards' sermon "Sinners in the Hands of an Angry God."
 The Four Spiritual Laws religious tract (Campus Crusade for Christ) would be another example.